 About Merrick Pet Care, Inc.

 Founded in 1988, Amarillo, Texas-based Merrick Pet Care Inc. is a leader in the natural and organic pet food category.
 With a mission to create the most nutritious and wholesome food, Merrick helps families take better care of their pets by cooking up nutritious, real whole foods for pets.
-All foods are made in the USA using only the freshest ingredients grown by local farmers, with no ingredients from China.
+All foods are made in the USA using only the freshest ingredients grown by local farmers.
 The company offers a wide variety of dry and wet foods, as well as treats, that are available nationally at independent pet specialty stores, Petco and online via select retailers.
 In April 2012, Merrick Pet Care Inc. acquired Castor & Pollux and its Organix and Natural Ultramix products.
 For more information about Merrick or Castor & Pollux, visit www.merrickpetcare.com or www.castorpolluxpet.com.

 Jenny Schlueter, Tree House